a6eline/NOTES_tflite-micro_speech/README.md

 ## My Contribution

 ### Micro_speech Example
-Within the examples folder, I have written as much comments as I can to better understand each file and its usages.
+Within the examples folder, I have written as much comments as I can within micro_speech example to better understand each file and its usages.

 ### Micro_speech Documentation
 I have also written a [word documentation](https://docs.google.com/document/d/1WiQw86Ue8yddEHVPHRZVkMrpHQOxgGgfX3WtC2Yl9dU/edit?tab=t.hnpsgq8m388t) for this so that I can gain better understanding of it.